What Is The Best Age To Start Traveling?

 Take every tour out there.
 Go on a gastronomic weekend in the Ardennes.

-the Atlantic and Indian Oceans collide into a perfect line!
+The Atlantic and Indian Oceans collide into a perfect line, racing out to the horizon!

 Start now – travel anywhere life takes you.
 Learn the customs and sensitivities of a country.